colin-mccarthy/menu/menu.md

 ## Ansible Red Hat Enterprise Linux Workshop
 Focused on automating Linux platforms like Red Hat Enterprise Linux
 - 5 hours
+- delivered virtually or onsite

 ## Ansible Network Automation Workshop
 Focused on router and switch platforms like Arista, Cisco, Juniper
 - 5 hours
+- delivered virtually or onsite

 ## Ansible F5 Workshop
 Focused on automation of F5 BIG-IP
 - 3 hours
+- delivered virtually or onsite

 ## DevOps (Quay)
 Focused on Containers, Quay, and GitOps with Github
 - 6 hours
+- delivered virtually or onsite

 ## Ansible Security Automation
 Focused on automation of security tools like Check Point Firewall, IBM QRadar and the IDS Snort
 - 6 hours
+- delivered virtually or onsite